Probe faults mayor, officials for keeping Prude death secret

 “We certainly do not want people to misinterpret the officers’ actions and conflate this incident with any recent killings of unarmed black men by law enforcement nationally,” Simmons wrote.
 “That would simply be a false narrative, and could create animosity and potentially violent blow back in this community as a result.”

-“I totally agree,” Singletary replied, according to the emails.
+“Totally agree,” Singletary replied, according to the emails.

 Rochester officials released the emails last fall, along with police reports and other documents Warren fired Singletary and suspended the city lawyer, Corporation Counsel Tim Curtin and Communications Director Justin Roj without pay for 30 days in response to fallout over the case.